Netanyahu denies wasting money on Iran attack plans

 Netanyahu, who leads the right-wing Likud party and is widely forecast to win the election, has set out a mid-2013 "red line" for tackling Iran's uranium enrichment project.

 Asked by Army Radio about Olmert's comments, Netanyahu said: "This is a strange and irresponsible statement.
-I will not specify the sums of our defense expenditure.
+I will not specify the sums of our defence expenditure.

 "I will say that we have developed offensive and defensive capabilities for close and distant theatres and I think that this is a very important investment for the state of Israel."